 1. Storytelling Builds Emotional Connection

-People don’t remember statistics—they remember moments.
-Moreover, stories create intimacy.
-They help readers feel part of something deeply human.
+People rarely remember raw statistics, they remember small moments.
+Stories also create a sense of closeness.
+They help readers feel like they are part of something deeply human.
 Done well, they quietly build trust.
-Some non-profits turn their newsletters into powerful storytelling tools—not by being flashy, but by being human.
+Some non-profits turn their newsletters into powerful storytelling tools, not by being flashy, but by being human.

 Take Edesia, for example.
 One newsletter begins with a photo of a girl cradled in her grandmother’s lap.
 She is recovering from acute malnutrition in a rural part of Sudan.
 The tone is soft, letter-like, and grounded in detail.